 The IWC Pilot’s Watch Double Chronograph TOP GUN Ceratanium is also faithful to pilot’s requirements and is pressure tested and anti-magnetic, thanks to a soft-iron inner case.
 This reference IW371815 won’t be limited in production.

 Availability to be confirmed.
-Indicative price (subject to changes before the SIHH) is EUR 14,400.
+Price is EUR 15,400.
 More details at iwc.com.